jekyll-octopod/jekyll-octopod/README.md

 * [Podlove Alternate Feeds](http://podlove.org/alternate-feeds/)
 * [Podlove Simple Chapters](http://podlove.org/simple-chapters/)
 * [Podlove Subscribe Button](http://podlove.org/podlove-subscribe-button/) for easy podcast subscription on any operating system, including mobile phones.
-* https compatibilty
+* https compatibility
 * Google search integration
-* easy creation of shownotes
+* easy creation of show notes

+**Is this production ready?**

-***Is this production ready? *** We use it in production and believe it is.
+We use it in production, so we believe it is.
 But it is very likely, that it still contains bugs.
+And there is no guarantee that behavior will change with the next update :-).

 Hopefully you are brave enough to play with this cute little toy anyway.

-This project is absolutely in a non 1.0 status.
-This means that there is no guarantee that behavior will change with the next update.

 ## Documentation